MarkNahabedian/prime_numbers/README.md

 To use Sieve of Eratosthenes, one must first pick an upper bound for the search.

 The algorithm here has no upper bound.
+Wikipedia suggests that this might be called the Incremental Sieve of Eratosthenes, but my approach here seems a bit more primitive than what Wikipedia describes.

 What it does not deal with yet is arithmetic overflow.
 Julia just wraps around on overflow.